...

 • Piping systems: Used extensively for hydraulic, gas, and water pipes due to its leak-proof properties.

-• Storage containers: Suitable for containers and bottles that need to withstand low and high temperatures.
+• Storage containers and tanks: Suitable for containers, bottles and water tanks that need to withstand low and high temperatures.

 • Outdoor furniture and HDPE boats: Capable of withstanding various weather conditions without degradation, making it perfect for outdoor furniture and boat manufacturing.